-2.12 Cancellation (Revocation) of Permits
+2.12 Cancellation (revocation) of permits

 A Permit to Import may be cancelled (revoked) at any time if the person to whom a Permit to Import has been issued has not complied with any one of the conditions set out in the Permit to Import or the provisions of the Plant Protection Act and Regulations.
 A Permit to Import may also be cancelled where there are reasonable grounds to suspect that the imported shipment is infested, or that the pest status in the country of origin or the country from where the material was shipped has changed.
 There is no refund for cancelled Permits to Import.

-2.13 Amending an Existing Permit to Import
+2.13 Amending an existing Permit to Import

-All requests for amendments to an existing (i.e. valid) Permit to Import must be submitted on an application form indicating that it is a request for an amendment.
+All requests for amendments to an existing (that is, valid) Permit to Import must be submitted on an application form indicating that it is a request for an amendment.
 The following information must be clearly identified on the application form: permit number; additions or changes requested; printed name and signature of the person requesting the amendment along with the appropriate CFIA fee to amend the permit.

 For the purpose of administering Part 12 of the Canadian Food Inspection Agency Fees Notice, an amendment to a Permit to Import is:

-- an addition of an item to the list of commodities for which the permit is valid;
+- an addition of an item to the list of commodities for which the permit is valid

-- a legal name change for a Canadian corporation / business;
+- a legal name change for a Canadian corporation / business

-- an importer's address, telephone or facsimile number change;
+- an importer's address, telephone or facsimile number change

-- changing the official language of a permit to import.
+- changing the official language of a permit to import